spacemeshos/docs/docs/start/smesher/post_1n.md

 As mentioned previously each post service accepts it's own configuration.
 You can adjust the `--threads`, `--nonces`, `--randomx-mode` based on your hardware capabilities and preferences.

+#### Smart Orchestration For Running Multiple PoST Services

+We have prepared a demonstration of how to operate multiple PoST services efficiently.
+You can access it [here](https://github.com/spacemeshos/multiple_post_services_demo).
+While it simplifies certain aspects, the emphasis is on showcasing the capabilities.

 ## FAQs

 **Q: I Want To Generate More PoS Data.
 How Do I Add A New Identity To My Node?**